m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 pre = "<b>a. </b>"
 +++

-In this section, you download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.
+In this lesson, you download and install the [AWS CLI](https://aws.amazon.com/cli/) for your host machine's operating system, retrieve AWS [Identity and Access Management](https://aws.amazon.com/iam/) (IAM) user access credentials to manage services with the AWS CLI, configure the AWS CLI, and finally test that the AWS CLI is working properly.

 {{% notice info%}}
 If you already have the AWS CLI (version 1 or version 2) installed and configured on your machine, skip to [Test the AWS CLI](#testing-the-aws-cli).